dailytutorfor.you

 Result: Technical debt that keeps piling up.

-Solution: Always fix test failures before proceeding.
+Solution: Always fix test failures before continuing.

 ❌ Mistake 3: Not Reading the Plan